RenrenRihitoRayo/dpl/README.md

 ## Checks

-Checks are predicates arguments must follow.
-Checks can be annotated and binded to a function or defined standalone as a statememt.
+Checks are predicates arguments or a variable must follow.
+Checks can be annotated and binded to a function or defined standalone as a statement.

 ```duprol
 # reusable